The BEST Homemade Sloppy Joes

 - dash of hot sauce (optional)

 - Heat butter and oil in large skillet over MED/MED-HIGH heat.
 Add beef and brown, breaking apart into crumbles as it cooks, about 5 minutes.
-Drain.
+Transfer to colander to drain.

 - Add onion and bell pepper to same skillet and cook 2-3 minutes, until soft.
 Add garlic and cook 30 seconds or so, until fragrant.
 Add beef back to the skillet and add tomato paste.
 Stir well.